Jewish Ancestry and DNA Testing

 Ancestry Testing For Jewish Roots in Detail

-A DNA Test today can show where your genetic ancestors lived by identifying how many steps of separation have been taken (how much the DNA code has changed).
-The more steps, the more specific the test results can be, for example stating that your Ancestry was from Northern Ireland.
+An ancestry DNA test today can show where your genetic ancestors lived by identifying how many steps of separation have been taken (how much the DNA code has changed).
+The more steps, the more specific the test results can be, for example, stating that your ancestry was from Northern Ireland.

-The fewer steps of separation the wider the area of Ancestry, such as Western Europe.
+The fewer steps of separation the wider the area of ancestry, such as Western Europe.
 Each combination of steps created its own DNA pattern.
-Individuals who choose to believe in the Jewish religion originally stayed in one area of the world, this area has its own unique DNA pattern.
+Individuals who chose to believe in the Jewish religion originally stayed in one area of the world, this area has its own unique DNA pattern.

-But NOT all people living in that area choose to be Jewish.Therefore a DNA test can present where your genetic ancestors lived and if they where from an area common to Jewish populations but it is impossible to identify what type of belief system they choose to belong to because a belief does not come from you or your DNA but from something outside of you.
+But NOT all people living in that area chose to be Jewish.Therefore a DNA test can present where your genetic ancestors lived and if they were from an area common to Jewish populations but it is impossible to identify what type of belief system they chose to belong to because a belief does not come from you or your DNA but from something outside of you.